 As you might infer from the question, there is never a time your divorce case can truly be considered “over” or “finished”.

-To answer the question of when a Chicago, Illinois divorce is truly over is tricky.
+To answer the question of when a Chicago, Illinois divorce is truly over is complicated.
 The law in Illinois provides that once a property settlement is entered as part of a judgment, and if you do not attempt to try to vacate the divorce within 30 days of entry, it is extremely difficult, if not impossible, to try and do it after the 30 day anniversary.
 So the property issues in your divorce will almost conclusively be done after 30 days of the entry of your divorce judgment.

 The support issues are the tricky part.
 Child support is always modifiable.
 This means that six months, or three years, or some other time period from the date of entry of the support order, you may find yourself back in court if your husband or wife petitions the court to either increase or decrease the amount of support being paid or received.
 This can occur until your youngest child turns eighteen or otherwise emancipates, or after much longer if you child suffers from a disability.